 The Best Places to Eat in Cheltenham: A Foodie’s Guide

-David Everitt-Matthias of two Michelin-starred Le Champignon Sauvage in Cheltenham gives us his top picks…
+Chef David Everitt-Matthias of two Michelin-starred Le Champignon Sauvage gives us his top picks for places to eat in Cheltenham

-If you’re heading to Cheltenham Festival (13-16 March) you won’t want to miss out on the best foodie spots in town.
+If you’re heading to Cheltenham Festival, you won’t want to miss out on the best foodie spots in town.
 Victory tastes even sweeter when it’s combined with delicious food so book ahead for one of these restaurants, whether you’re looking for a memorable Michelin-starred meal or something a little more casual.
-David Everitt-Matthias, head chef of Cheltenham’s only two Michelin-starred restaurant Le Champignon Sauvage, selects his favourite spots (and he sure knows his stuff…)
+David Everitt-Matthias, head chef of Cheltenham’s only two Michelin-starred restaurant Le Champignon Sauvage, selects his favourite spots.

 David Everitt-Matthias